AchrafKassioui/Learning-iOS-Dev/README.md

 }
 ```

 The print of the delegate happens before the print of the touch event.
 If you want to determine whether the gesture recognizer should recognize that touch or not, the logic should not depend on what the touchesBegan has determined, because that logic runs after the delegate method.
-Instead, the delegate method should be considered as a touch began, and any touch exclusion logic should run there.
+The delegate method should be considered as a touch began, and any touch exclusion logic should run there.

 ## reserveCapacity